Mots d'Heures: Gousses, Rames: The d'Antin Manuscript: Secondary use

-Ten of the Mots d’Heures: Gousses, Rames have been set to music by Lawrence Whiffin.
+Ten of the Mots d'Heures: Gousses, Rames have been set to music by Lawrence Whiffin.

 Similar works

 An earlier example of homophonic translation (in this case French-to-English) is "Frayer Jerker" (Frère Jacques) in Anguish Languish (1956).

 A later book in the English-to-French genre is N'Heures Souris Rames (Nursery Rhymes), published in 1980 by Ormonde de Kay.
 It contains some forty nursery rhymes, among which are Coucou doux de Ledoux (Cock-A-Doodle-Doo), Signe, garçon.
 Neuf Sikhs se pansent (Sing a Song of Sixpence) and Hâte, carrosse bonzes (Hot Cross Buns).

 A similar work in German-English is Mörder Guss Reims: The Gustav Leberwurst Manuscript by John Hulme (1st Edition 1981; various publishers listed; ISBN 0517545594, ISBN 978-0517545591 and others).
-The dust jacket, layout and typography are very similar in style and appearance to the original Mots D'Heures albeit with a different selection of nursery rhymes.
+The dust jacket, layout and typography are similar in style and appearance to the original Mots d'Heures.
+The book contains a different selection of nursery rhymes.

-Marcel Duchamp draws parallels between the method behind Mots d'Heures and certain works of Raymond Roussel.
+Raymond Roussel

+Raymond Roussel, was a French author, whose writings are considered to have influenced the Surrealists.
+Roussel, in writing his novel Locus Solus and elsewhere, used a technique that involved putting together in different contexts words that sound similar.
+The result produces unexpected and even irrational new meanings, and is a bit similar to van Rooten’s technique when he wrote Mots d'Heures: Gousses, Rames.
+The two books differ in that Roussel’s technique doesn’t involve bilingualism or humor, at least not in the same way.
+According to Marcel Jean, the surrealist artist, Marcel Duchamp, discovered Mots D'Heures: Gousses, Rames, and shared it with others.